-Canada's Cyber Centre in its Cyber Threat Bulletin: Ransomware Threat in 2021 stated "the impact of ransomware can be devastating, and the severity of the financial consequences related to a ransomware attack can be profound."
+Canada's Cyber Centre in its Cyber Threat Bulletin: Ransomware Threat stated "the impact of ransomware can be devastating, and the severity of the financial consequences related to a ransomware attack can be profound."

-In the Bulletin, it reported it had knowledge of 235 ransomware incidents against Canadian victims from January 1 to November 16 in 2021, and stated "it is important to note, however, that most ransomware events remain unreported.
+In the Bulletin, it stated "it is important to note, however, that most ransomware events remain unreported.
 Once targeted, ransomware victims are often attacked multiple times.
 The Cyber Centre continues to regularly observe high-impact ransomware campaigns that can cripple businesses and critical infrastructure providers."

-EXAMPLE OF THE EXISTENTIAL THREAT FACED BY SMOs:
+EXAMPLE OF THE EXISTENTIAL THREAT FACED BY SMOS: